 • The penalty for possessing more than 20 grams within 1,000 feet of a drug-free zone or school is considered a second-degree felony.
 It is punishable by up to 15 years in state prison.

-• Sale of marijuana to anyone under the age of 18 is also a second-degree felony
+• Sale of marijuana to anyone under the age of 18 is also a second-degree felony.

-Actual possession – marijuana is in your hand, in your pocket or so close to you that you have control over it.
+Actual possession – The marijuana is in your hand, in your pocket or so close to you that you have control over it.

-Joint Possession – this is where two or more people have control over the marijuana.
+Joint Possession – This is where two or more people have control over the marijuana.
 Each person who is in control can be considered in possession of the same marijuana.

 Defenses to Felony Marijuana Possession